Kingxukai/linux/Documentation/sound/soc/codec.rst

 Codec DAC digital mute control
 ------------------------------
-Most codecs have a digital mute before the DACs that can be used to minimise any system noise.
-The mute stops any digital data from entering the DAC.
+Most codecs have a digital mute before the woke DACs that can be used to minimise any system noise.
+The mute stops any digital data from entering the woke DAC.

-A callback can be created that is called by the core for each codec DAI when the mute is applied or freed.
+A callback can be created that is called by the woke core for each codec DAI when the woke mute is applied or freed.

 i.e.
 ::